 Joining the British intelligence agency MI6, Shang later moved on to form his own crimefighting organization with Sir Dennis called "Freelance Restorations".
-Shang eventually found his father's retreat in Hunan and killed him in a brutal battle.
+Shang eventually found his father's retreat in Honan and killed him in a brutal battle.
 Plagued by guilt and tired of the pressures of crime-fighting, Shang moved back to China, to the small fishing village of Yang-Tin, becoming a fisherman amongst the locals.
 His peace was short lived however, as the reappearance of his father forced him to utilize his skills once again.

 Shang-Chi confronts his father again, enlisting the help of his old friends: Black Jack Tarr, Clive Reston and Leiko Wu.
 Facing a stronger, younger version of himself in the form of a half-brother, Moving Shadow, Shang nonetheless was victorious in the end.
 Enraged at the failure of his second son, Fu Manchu killed Moving Shadow and supposedly died in the aftermath.
 Unfortunately, subsequent appearances and events reveal that Shang's infamous father is far from dead.